Zandakar/too-long-didnt-read/_posts/post-05.md

 ![](/assets/images/posts/post-05/city-01.jpg)
 \
 \
-I ended up walking around with a Greek Girl, Dimitri, who studied architecture and had some interesting insights.
+I ended up walking around with a Greek Girl, Dimitri, who studied architecture and had some interesting insights (Like that "design" usually has purpose or function, but art doesn't).
 She put me on to an app called Workaway, through which she spent time living in a community, working for board.
 That sounds pretty cool to me, and might be something I pursue in the near future.
 \
 \
 *Hamburgische Staatsoper (Hamburg State House).
 Initial estimation was 78M, final cost ~900M*